 Seismogenic models describing the spatial and temporal distribution of potential seismic sources are crucial to seismic hazard assessment.
 In the Gulf of Aqaba, the tectonics are influenced by three major strike-slip faults: the Aqaba Fault, the Aragonese Fault, and the Arnona Fault, which generate pull-apart basin structures.
-The presence of these subseismogenic zones was not thoroughly considered in previous assessments but has been incorporated into the seismic source modeling in this study.
+The presence of these sub-seismogenic zones was not thoroughly considered in previous assessments but has been incorporated into the seismic source modeling in this study.
 It is important to note that earlier studies have indicated that the highest PGAs in the Gulf of Aqaba seismogenic zone tend to align parallel to the coast and decrease in magnitude as one moves away from the coast.

-This study generated hazard spectra on a hard rock site in Neom, Saudi Arabia, for various return periods based on the characteristics of earthquakes in the Gulf of Aqaba seismogenic zone.
-Earthquake data from 1964 to 2023 was collected and analyzed to update probabilistic seismic hazard maps on both sides of the Gulf.
+^(b)This study generated hazard spectra on a hard rock site in Neom, Saudi Arabia, for various return periods based on the characteristics of earthquakes in the Gulf of Aqaba seismogenic zone. ^(b)Historical earthquake data from the Gulf of Aqaba from 1964 to 2023 was collected and analyzed to update probabilistic seismic hazard maps on both sides of the Gulf.
 The methodology used is based on established techniques for estimating fundamental earthquake hazard parameters, including maximum regional magnitude (Mmax), magnitude-frequency relationship (β value), and mean seismic activity rate (λ).
 These parameters help enhance our understanding of seismic hazards, aid earthquake preparedness and mitigation and are calculated using the maximum likelihood estimation method.
 We used the method introduced by Kijko and Sellevoll (1989, 1992) and Kijko (2004) to estimate the maximum regional magnitude Mmax and other related earthquake hazard parameters.

-2. Tectonics and seismicity
+2. Tectonics and Seismicity

 The Gulf of Aqaba seismogenic zone is situated near the transform fault that connects the Red Sea rifting system with the Dead Sea transform fault system, as previously reported by Mechie and El-Isa (1988).
 However, the current tectonic dynamics in this seismogenic zone are primarily influenced by the ongoing separation of the Arabian and African plates.
 This separation significantly affects the rotational movement of the Sinai sub-plate, as Salamon et al. (2003) discussed.
-Fig. 1 visually represents the ongoing tectonic processes and the spatial distribution of epicenters in the northern Red Sea region from 750BCE to 2020 CE Additionally, Fig. 1 presents the spatial distribution of focal mechanism solutions for the earthquakes listed in Table 1.
+Figure 1 visually represents the ongoing tectonic processes and the spatial distribution of epicenters in the northern Red Sea region from 750 B.C. to 2020 A.D.
+Additionally, Figure 1 presents the spatial distribution of focal mechanism solutions for the earthquakes listed in Table 1.
 The arrangement of hypocenters in terms of latitude and longitude indicates that the Gulf of Aqaba seismogenic zone spans approximately 120 km in length and 15 km in width.
-Most of the seismic events within this zone occur at depths ranging from 5 to 20 km.
-According to the International Seismological Centre, the mainshock of the 1995 earthquake sequence, with a moment magnitude (Mw) of 7.2, is the most significant known earthquake in the region.
+Most of the International Seismological Centre, the mainshock of the 1995 earthquake sequence, with a moment magnitude (Mw) of 7.2, is the most significant known earthquake in the region.
 However, the Gulf of Aqaba seismogenic zone experiences relatively infrequent earthquakes with magnitudes exceeding 6.5, as noted by Klinger et al. (1999).